Everything stays on your device.

 Notifications

-Aski schedules at most one local notification per session — the next-morning reactivity check, which you can disable in Settings → Morning check or revoke entirely via iOS notification permissions.
+Aski schedules at most one local notification per session — the next-morning reactivity check, which you can disable from Settings → Training → 24h check after rehab sessions or revoke entirely via iOS notification permissions.

 Changes to this policy